B

 Because these owls are so widespread, it is hard to get an accurate account of the population.
 Recent counts estimate that there are anywhere between 4 million and 10 million barn owls in the world.

 This species is listed as one of Least Concern by the IUCN’s Red List.
-Habitat decline is the biggest threat to these owls, though their populations do remain mostly stable.
-The biggest way to help protect barn owls is to give them places to raise their young, such as providing nesting boxes.
+Habitat decline is the biggest threat to these owls, though their populations remain mostly stable.
+The best way to help protect barn owls is to give them places to raise their young, such as providing nesting boxes.

 Magnificent Barn Owl perched on a stump in the forest (Tyto alba)